PaulWieland/ratgdo/docs/09_faq.md

 Orders typically ship within one business day.

 ## Will ratgdo work with my garage door opener model?
 Any residential door opener made in the last 25+ years by Chamberlain/Liftmaster should work.
 If your opener is mounted over head and has a **yellow** learn button, it is supported by ratgdo hardware v2.0 or greater.
 If your opener is a wall mounted jackshaft opener or has a **red, purple or orange** learn button, it is supported by ratgdo hardware v2.5 or greater.
+Some **red button** openers do not support digital communication and must use the dry contact control protocol.

 There is also a [wiki page](https://github.com/PaulWieland/ratgdo/wiki) to document models which have been tested.